 In simple terms, the Content Objective is the "WHAT", the TEKS/Standard-driven, grade-level content information that the students must access.
 The language objective is the "HOW", the language needed in order for students to access and practice grade level standards.
 Objectives involve the four language skills (speaking, reading, listening and writing) as well as the language functions related to the topic of the lesson.
-The TEKS should be coupled with the ELPS whenever it is appropriate.
 It is important that the objectives be stated at the beginning of the lesson to provide explicit direction and expectations for the students.
 For examples of objectives, read Using Bloom's Taxonomy to Write Effective Learning Objectives: Teaching Innovation and Pedagogical Support.
 The table below provides examples on how to incorporate Bloom's key verbs into student learning objectives.